The soldiers

 factors.

-confederate” soldier is a myth.
-Others
+Some assert the “black confederate” soldier is a myth.

 Yet